Changes for building certifiers

 - enhancing owners’ rights – to require additional non-mandatory building inspections and inspection documentation

-- introducing a demerit system – will be introduced for certifiers in line with other building and construction industry licensees
+- introducing a demerit system – introduced for certifiers in line with other building and construction industry licensees

 - improving professional standards – by requiring accreditation standards bodies to have their professional development schemes regularly reviewed